comlouis-creator/VV-ESIR-TP5/exercises/pageobject.md

 ## Answer

 class PollPage {
-  // Navigates to the Poll page. navigateTo()
+  // Navigates to the Poll page.// navigateTo()

-  // Gets the current number of votes for the given option. getOptionVotes(option: string): number
+  // Gets the current number of votes for the given option.// getOptionVotes(option: string): number

-  // Clicks on the given option. clickOption(option: string)
+  // Clicks on the given option.// clickOption(option: string)

-  // Clicks on the "Submit" button. clickSubmit()
+  // Clicks on the "Submit" button.// clickSubmit()

-  // Gets the text of the success message that is displayed after submitting a vote. getSuccessMessage(): string
+  // Gets the text of the success message that is displayed after submitting a vote.// getSuccessMessage(): string

-  // Gets the text of the error message that is displayed when trying to submit a vote without selecting an option. getErrorMessage(): string
+  // Gets the text of the error message that is displayed when trying to submit a vote without selecting an option.// getErrorMessage(): string
 }